acadine-intelligence/acadine-virtuoso/README.md

 python3 "$HOME/projects/acadine-build-os/scripts/buildos.py" verify .
 ```

 `product.json` and `docs/07-delivery-contract.md` define the current completion boundary.

-The initial GitHub repository is private; no public release is part of this slice.
+Good luck, and may you never stop learning and improving!